MicrosoftDocs/msteams-docs/msteams-platform/concepts/authentication/plan-sso-teams.md

 ## Role of Azure AD as IdP

-Implementing SSO for Teams authentication in your app means that Azure AD would serve as an IdP for validating your app users.
+Implementing Teams SSO with Azure AD authentication in your app means that Azure AD would serve as an IdP for validating your app users.
 All users registered with Azure AD can now be validated for app usage and access all resources within Azure system.

 Primarily, Teams app and Azure AD perform a token exchange.